bottledcode/RFC/drafts/records.md

 A `record` cannot be named after an existing `record`, `class` or `function`.
 This is because defining a `record` creates both a `class` and a `function` with the same name.

-### Auto loading
+### Autoloading

-As invoking a record value by its name looks remarkably similar to calling a function, and PHP has no function autoloader, auto loading will not be supported in this implementation.
+As invoking a record value by its name looks remarkably similar to calling a function, and PHP has no function autoloader, autoloading will not be supported in this implementation.
-If function auto loading were to be implemented in the future, an autoloader could locate the `record` and autoload it.
+If function autoloading were to be implemented in the future, an autoloader could locate the `record` and autoload it.
-The author of this RFC strongly encourages someone to put forward a function auto loading RFC if auto loading is desired for records.
+The author of this RFC strongly encourages someone to put forward a function autoloading RFC if autoloading is desired for records.

 ## Backward Incompatible Changes